SparkPost/support-docs/content/momentum/4/console-commands/mta-sts.md

 Total domains: 1
 ```

-**mta-sts show domain { domain name }**     - shows MTA-STS TXT record and policy details of a given domain.
+**mta_sts show domain { domain name }** - shows MTA-STS TXT record and policy details of a given domain.
- The same content will be shown in [domain](/momentum/4/console-commands/domain) command output also if
+ The same content will be shown in [domain](/momentum/4/console-commands/domain) command output also, if
  available.